yimbin132/p8105_hw6_sy3019/hw6.md

 of purrr::map, list columns, and unnest as necessary to create a dataframe with estimated ORs and CIs for each city.

-Create a plot that shows the estimated ORs and CIs for each city.
-Organize cities according to estimated OR, and comment on the plot.

 ``` r
 city_glm =
   homicide_df %>%